 But how can an accounting firm practically implement some of this wisdom while remaining flexible enough to meet the needs of their unique clients?

 It’s a good question.

 I would venture to bet that if you look across the landscape of your clients, the advising services they need are generally the same: ensuring their business has a workable business model with enough cash to sustain itself, translating that business model to a financial plan, establishing growth goals, tracking and measuring the goals, and always adjusting while staying on course.

-In the age of advanced technology, where much of the service work that was formerly done by bookkeepers and accountants can now be done by user friendly software, the accounting firm must differentiate itself by providing something more.
-The “more” must come in the form of business consulting, and to make this profitable, it must be efficient.
+In the age of advanced technology where much of the service work that used to be done by bookkeepers and accountants can now be done by user-friendly software, the accounting firm must differentiate itself by providing something more.
+This “more” must come in the form of business consulting—advisory services—and to make this profitable, it must be efficient.

 Remember that your customers already look to you as their trusted advisor.
 You are the most intimate with their financial information and that data is at the heart of their business.
 They want your advice!
 You simply have to set yourself up to provide it efficiently.